Chestnut-breasted malkoha: Subspecies

+The Mentawai malkoha (Phaenicophaeus oeneicaudus) was formerly considered as a subspecies.
+It was promoted to species status based on the significant morphological differences.

 Description

 Measuring 42–49 cm in length, the chestnut-breasted malkoha has a large, curved, pale yellow upper mandible and darker red or black lower mandible, and a bare red patch of rough skin around the eye.
 The head is grey and wings are dark green fading to blue with age.
 Its underparts and rump are chestnut, and feet are dark grey.
 Little sexual dimorphism is seen, as the male and female are similar in plumage, although the male has a pale blue iris and the female yellow.

 Distribution and habitat

 It is found in Brunei, Indonesia, Malaysia, Myanmar, the western Philippines, and southern Thailand.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.
 It resides mainly in the middle story in dense foliage.
 Much of its forest habitat is being cleared.

 Feeding

 It eats small vertebrates, such as small lizards, frogs, and baby birds, and insects, including caterpillars, grasshoppers, cicadas, stick insects, mantises, cockroaches, beetles, and bugs, as well as spiders and small crabs.